Key Takeaways

 - None of the decking or platform is on land forward of a wall forming the principal elevation.

-This means that you may need planning permission if you are planning to build a raised deck and it is higher than 30cm from the ground.
+This means you may need decking planning permission if you are planning to build a raised deck and it is higher than 30cm from the ground.
 This also applies when laying decking on sloping ground if it is above 30cm from the ground at any point.

 If your decking is likely to exceed any of the above conditions or you are unsure, it is always best to seek advice from your local authority about whether or not you need planning permission.